Wake County to consider renaming middle school named after known white supremacist

 SEE ALSO: The history behind naming Fort Bragg after a Confederate general

 "Personally I do think that we should make a decision to change the name moving forward.
 But again, I'm just one decision.
-It takes the nine of us as a board, but personally I do think that the name should be changed."
+It takes the nine of us as a board, but personally I do think that the name should be changed," Sutton said.

 In addition to the possible name change, Sutton discussed the possibility of removing School Resource Officers from campuses.
 The district has received at least one petition calling for that change in response to the police brutality concerns rising across the country.